 President Nixon rescinded Roosevelt’s executive order which banned private ownership of gold bullion at the same time as he slammed shut the “gold window”.
 His action removed the last vestige of gold backing from the US dollars – dollars could no longer be redeemed by any party for gold.
 But at least Americans could once again build personal reserves.

-Prior to 1933, gold coins circulated with denominations of $20, $10, $5 and $2.50.
+Prior to 1933, US gold coins for sale circulated with denominations of $20, $10, $5 and $2.50.
 The modern 1 oz gold American Eagle carries a denomination of $50 – a tiny fraction of its actual value based on metal content.
 Officials do not want gold coins to re-enter circulation or to be spent, in competition with fiat (paper) dollars.
 Rather the coins are traded by dealers and investors, priced at just above the current melt-value of 1 troy ounce of gold.

 The one-ounce American Gold Eagle coins first produced in 1986 after passage of the Gold Bullion Act of 1985 passed.
 The act authorized the US Mint to produce American Eagle gold coins, but only from gold mined inside the US.

 Today, investors can get American Eagle coins in silver, gold, platinum or palladium.

 American Gold Eagle 1 ounce gold coins have gold weight and purity that is guaranteed by the federal government.

 From 1986 through 1991, the US Mint used Roman Numerals to date the coins.
 From 1992 on, the coins feature traditional Arabic numerals.